slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 There is the scan warning about weak encryption algorithms.
 However, as advanced as our Red Team is, they aren't the NSA, and they don't have a week to attack us, so the weak encryption algorithms should not cause significant problems, and therefore are not worth spending time on (yet).
 Also, we aren't using outdated ssh clients, so we won't be exposing this vulnerability.

-If we have time, we can try installing `fail2ban` as a countermeasure.
+If you have time, try installing `fail2ban` as a countermeasure.

 ## 5. Application Software

 Once you have your operating system and services secure, it's time to secure the applications running on your system, which can often provide a lot of access for attackers to your computer.

 Your applications are:

 * WordPress
 * Joomla
 * Drupal